s-barsch/sera/README.md

 ---

-This application uses a flat-file database and makes heavy use of a directory tree structure.
+This application is the website and archvie system of artist Stef Feral.
+It uses a flat-file database and makes heavy use of a directory tree structure.

 ## CSS